 One of the most important parts of being a PM happens outside of the office.
-Product Managers will often hear the phrase, “Get out of the building.”
+Product Managers will often hear the phrase, “Get out of the building.
+Talk to customers and users”.
 This means to step outside of the office and spends time with your customers and listen to what they need, how they manage their day-to-day and understand their problems so you can build products that solve them.

 What is the goal of interviewing customers?

 Why are customer interviews important?
 A product built on assumptions can easily be set up for failure.
 Wrong assumptions can be the biggest waste of time and resources.
-Use customer interviews to verify if your product expectation is correct.
+Talk to customers and users to verify if your product expectation is correct.

 Depending on the stage in product development, your interviews will be different.
 If you don’t have a product, the focus is to find a problem that you want to solve, and decide what features make up the MVP, (Minimum Viable Product).
 It’s also important to find out who your customer is and who has the purchasing power, as they may not be the same person.

 If you have a product, share mockups and prototypes and eliminate features that customers don’t need in order to purchase the product.
-Use customer interviews to see how you can improve a product.
+Talk to customers and users to see how you can improve a product.
 This information can also be used to learn the best ways to market a product.

 How do you find customers to interview?

 There are three main sources to getting in touch with customer to conduct interviews: